iden3/rollup/api/README.md

 ## Run the API server

 1. Run the server: `cd api/server && npm start & cd ../..`
-2. You can interact with the server at http://localhost:8080.
-Additionaly, you can import the endpoints at Postman as a collection (In postman: import -> path/to/repoDirectory/doc/api/rollup.yaml) or use the interactive documentation at http://localhost:8080/docs
+2. The server will be listening at http://localhost:8080.
+To easily test changes, the specification can be imported in [Postman](https://www.getpostman.com/) as a collection (In postman: import -> path/to/repoDirectory/api/spec.yaml).
 3. To stop the server: `kill -9 $(lsof -t -i:8080)`